javerous/SMJJSONPath/README.md

 SMJJSONPath
 ===========

-SMJJSONPath is a complete JSONPath implementation written in Objective-C. It's a wide adaptation of [`jayway`](https://github.com/json-path/JsonPath) implementation.
+SMJJSONPath is a complete JSONPath implementation written in Objective-C. It's a wide adaptation of [`Jayway JsonPath`](https://github.com/json-path/JsonPath) implementation.

 ## Overview